nicguzz/circle-static/README.md

 **Sep 20**

-Expected to finish all styling of the page and start responsiveness in all platform.
+**Expectations:** Expected to finish all styling of the page and start responsiveness in all platform.

+**Done**

+- Finalized CSS in Landing Page('Contact Us stil pending')
+- Finalized Responsive for Mobile( max width 768px)

+**Challenges**

+- Navbar - I still had difficulty on Navbar, burger menu still pending to be implemented.
+- Sizing - Difficulties on sizing the elements

+**Sep 21**

+**Expectations:** Expecting to finish CSS in 'Contact Us' page & will try to implement Fetch API on Projects.

+**Thank you!**